Florida Gov. DeSantis signs 6-week abortion ban

 Florida Gov. Ron DeSantis has signed a bill that would ban most abortions in the state after six weeks, according to a release from the governor's office late Thursday night.

-The six-week ban would not go into effect, however, until the state Supreme Court overturns its previous precedent on abortion.
+The six-week ban would not go into effect until the state Supreme Court overturns its previous precedent on abortion.

 "We are proud to support life and family in the state of Florida," DeSantis said in the release.